Ekleog/kannader/book/src/security.md

 the future).
 But this also can be delegated to the OS's service managers - it the tool that is designed to orchestrate processes.

-All this makes it possible to run SMTP server as a non-privileg user (or set of non-privileged users)
+All this makes it possible to run the SMTP server as a non-privileged user (or set of non-privileged users)

 ## Safe Programming Language - Rust